 When thinking about the content of the routine, remember that the main aim at bedtime is to bring your child down from an alert, awake state by activating the calming brain chemical oxytocin and the sleep hormone melatonin.
 As a parent, you can help your child to regulate his brain chemistry in a way that prepares him for sleep.

 Our psychologists at HappySleepers will work with you to tailor a bedtime routine to meet the individual needs of your child and fit in with your family life.
-A consultation may include looking at routine across the course of the day, sleeping arrangements, the bedtime environment, the needs of siblings, reward systems and way of supporting your child’s understanding of the routine through the use of visuals and stories.
+A consultation may include looking at routine across the course of the day, sleeping arrangements, the bedtime environment, the needs of siblings, motivation and ways of supporting your child’s understanding of the routine through the use of visuals and stories.

-Sleep problems in childhood are common, with the highest rates reported in infancy (eg. 36% in children aged 7–12 months, 28% in children aged 2–3 years*), but continuing into later childhood and in some cases into adolescence.
+Sleep problems in childhood are common, with the highest rates reported in infancy, but continuing into later childhood and in some cases into adolescence.
 Our work covers a range of sleep difficulties, and these vary in severity and complexity.
 Common sleep difficulties include difficulty going to sleep or maintaining sleep throughout the night, frequent night waking, waking up early, and a range of sleep disturbances, including sleep-walking and night-terrors.
 We are also very versed in other sleep disorders and can support you in seeking the appropriate medical professionals where outside expertise and assessment may be helpful.

 Many families who come to us have read lots about children’s sleep and tried different solutions.
 Most feel exhausted, are aware of the impact that it is having on their child and family dynamics.
 They want some professional guidance and support to enable them to overcome these difficulties — and get some much-needed rest for all the family.